reinout/soliddjango/doc/source/part1/first_taste.rst

 next chapter.
 Throughout this book we'll build out this simple working example until we have a completed website.

 Installing Django
 =================

 Next step is to install Django.
 Whether you use OSX, Linux or Windows; you'll find handy instructions on how to install Django here.
-(If you're already familiar with Python and Python packages, you're invited to read the Python packaging comments in .)
+(If you're already familiar with Python and Python packages, you're invited to read the Python packaging comments in :ref:`chapter-packaging`).

-What You Need
+What you need
 -------------

 Here's what you need to set up before you can start trying out Django:

 Python

     Django is written in Python, so you first need to install Python.
     Fortunately, it is often already available.

     Regarding Python versions: you need 2.5, 2.6 or 2.7.
 (Django doesn't work with version 3 yet.)
 If you have a choice of versions, pick 2.7.

     When programming a Django website and when interacting with Python, some commands have to be typed in on the *console*.
 Other familiar terms for the console are the terminal and the commandline or DOS prompt.

 Setuptools

     Like many other programming languages, Python comes with its own installer for extra Python packages, called *setuptools*.
 (Setuptools is sometimes called
     distribute: they're the functionally the same.)

 Django itself

     Setuptools provides the ``easy_install`` command, which you'll use to install Django.

     This book assumes Django version 1.4 or higher.
 Django emphasizes backwards compatibility, so a different version will not be a problem.
 If you use a different version and see a difference between your display and the examples in this book, check Django's online documentation which is full of helpful notes like "changed in 1.2" and "added in 1.4".

-need a segue here
+..
+TODO need a segue here

 OSX
 ---

 Python is included with OSX, so you're set.
-Type ``python`` into your console prompt and you'll see the version number, which will be 2.6.4 or 2.7.1 or something similar.
-To exit the Python prompt, press Ctrl-d (or type ``exit``).
+Type :command:`python` into your console prompt and you'll see the version number, which will be 2.6.4 or 2.7.3 or something similar.
+To exit the Python prompt, press :kbd:`control-d` (or type ``exit``).

 Setuptools (and thus the ``easy_install`` command) comes pre-installed on OSX.
 On your console, run the following command: ``sudo easy_install